bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 ### 3.1 Distance based phylogenetic tree construction

-First calculate a pairwise distance matrix (like a table, if there are 3 sequences to compare, you comapre distance between seq 1 and 2, seq 1 and 3)
+First calculate a pairwise distance matrix (like a table, if there are 3 sequences to compare, you comapre distance (which is base difference) between seq 1 and 2, seq 1 and 3)

     dm <- dist.ml(alignmentfish)  #calculate distance matrix using dist.ml from phangorn dm # print matrix in R studio terminal